Anthony Mitri, photo courtesy of the artist

 Anthony Mitri currently lives and works in Cleveland, Ohio and is represented by Forum Gallery.

-Having spent many years working in various drawing and paint media, I began working almost exclusively with charcoal in a realistic style in early 2002.
-While different kinds of charcoal naturally possess different color temperatures, I have found color media to distract from the effect I wish to achieve with charcoal.
+After working in various color media for many years, I began working primarily in charcoal in a realistic style in early 2002.
+I have found traditional color media to distract from the visual effects I desire and am able to achieve with charcoal.